Australia’s best luxury resorts and lodges

 Designed by Circa Morris-Nunn Architects, the organic, stingray-shaped main building houses an exclusive day spa, restaurant and lounge, with 20 luxury suites radiating before it like an approaching wave.
 The experience is all-inclusive too.

 Complimentary activities such as guided hikes and kayaking allow you to venture behind the beauty, with signature experiences like a half day cruise to Wineglass, gourmet quad bike tour and shucking oysters fresh from the sea are also available.

-2. Orpheus Island Lodge - Great Barrier Reef, Queensland
+2. Orpheus Island Lodge - Great Barrier Reef, QLD

 Welcoming just 28 visitors in 14 luxury guest rooms, villas and suites, Orpheus Island Lodge is one of the Great Barrier Reef’s most exclusive hideaways.
 Part of the Northern Escape Collection, it boasts a hatted restaurant, pampering day spa, and an inviting infinity pool that mirrors the Coral Sea.